Saturday, January 28, 2012

 "How so?" asked Ira.

-"The second were born with the ability to one day pee standing up, we became destined to do stupid things over women.
+"The second we were born with something between our legs to grab hold of when bored, we became destined to do stupid things over women.
 But I say it’s possible, and more than that, imperative that we experience one brief period, simply one month when we’re fully in control of our destinies.
 One month of nobody nagging us into doing things we don’t want to do.
 Nobody controlling us with the threat of withholding sex.
 Nobody leading us blindly into ruin because we allow our senses to overwhelm our brains.
 Instead of selling our souls and pride for a pretty smile and a nice body, we'll hold on as misers do to money.
 Like priests and monks, we’ll aspire to something greater than ourselves.
 In order to do that, we need to keep ourselves pure.
 Remove what is most distracting to us, and maybe we’ll be able to see the universe clearly, the way God intended.
 Not a lifetime.
 Not a year.
 We know our weaknesses and limitations, and there’s no point in trying to deny them, because they make us who we are.
 They make us men.
 But for just one month, maybe we can be something better than men.
 What do you guys think?"

 There was no doubt that Ron was a great persuader.
-He had demonstrated this ability numerous times over the years they had been friends, and was almost always able to talk them into what he wanted to do.
-But this was as passionate a plea as he had ever made, because of the magnitude of the sacrifice he was asking for.
+He had demonstrated this ability numerous times over the time they had been friends, nearly always able to talk them into what he wanted to do.
+But this was as passionate a plea as he had ever made due to the magnitude of the sacrifice he was asking for.

 For a moment there was silence.
 Ron had set his bait and now waited to see if he would get a bite.